duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 [08:17 PM codio@border-carlo workspace ]$ cd zeroclickinfo-spice
 ```

-Before doing any coding, it's strongly recommended to use a separate Git branch and **not** master.
-This will prevent problems later on.
+Before doing any coding, it's recommended you work from a [new, separate Git branch](http://docs.duckduckhack.com/resources/git-workflow.html#step-3-create-a-working-branch-for-coding) *and not master*.
+A separate branch allows you to keep your repository up-to-date, and work on multiple pull requests at one time.

 The branch name can be anything you like, for example:

 ```
 [08:18 PM codio@border-carlo zeroclickinfo-spice {master}]$ git checkout -b hacker_newz